srinivasskc/RobotFramework_Learning/README.md

 The result will be in HTML Page.  <br>

 INFO:Converting .xml to .html file.
 This may take few minutes...  <br>
-INFO:1 of 4: Capturing dashboard content...  <br>
+INFO:1 of 4: Capturing dashboard content...

-INFO:2 of 4: Capturing suite metrics...  <br>
+INFO:2 of 4: Capturing suite metrics...

-INFO:3 of 4: Capturing test metrics...  <br>
+INFO:3 of 4: Capturing test metrics...

-INFO:4 of 4: Capturing keyword metrics...  <br>
+INFO:4 of 4: Capturing keyword metrics...

 INFO:Results file created successfully and can be found at C:\development\robot-scripts\Project\results\Chrome\metrics-20200427-095742.html <br>